galangjs-id/Nebula-Plugin/README.md

-🌌 Nebula Project
+# 🌌 Nebula Project

-Version: 1.0.0-Release
-Author: @lanzzx1

 A performance-focused plugin designed to improve device efficiency across various SoCs, with optimized system tweaks and gaming enhancements.

 ---

-⚙️ Installation
+#⚙️ Installation

 Supported on: